By Visnja Bojovic, Contributing Writer, Classical Wisdom

 Even though we know for sure that these poets were merely conforming to the requirements of the genre, we can still learn a lot of actual wine facts from them, and take great pleasure in reading about their struggles and passions.

 By Van Bryan, Contributing Writer, Classical Wisdom

-Still her name has survived and her reputation as a gifted lyrical poet with it.
-She wrote extensively about love and passion for all peoples and for both sexes.
-She describes extensively emotional love between women and occasionally would write about sexual acts between women.
+Still, her name has survived, and her reputation as a gifted lyrical poet with it.
+She wrote extensively about love and passion for all peoples, and for both men and women.

 These discoveries have lead to the assumption that Sappho was a lesbian.
-The term “lesbian” derives from the name of her homeland “Lesbos” and the term “sapphic love” is derived from the poets own name.
-We may never know for sure if Sappho loved women, the love for women described in her poetry may have been entirely fictional.
-Sappho would write about other aspects of her life in the stanzas of her poetry, which led many to believe that she was in fact a lesbian.
+The term “lesbian” derives from the name of her homeland Lesbos, and the term “sapphic love” is derived from the poet’s own name.
+We may never know for sure if Sappho loved women; the love for women described in her poetry may have been entirely fictional.
+But given that she is believed to have written of her life in other fragments, this seems unlikely.

 However, in her own time period, she was not considered gay.
-Quite the opposite.
-In classical Athenian comedy (from the Old Comedy of the fifth century to Menander in the late fourth and early third centuries BC), Sappho was caricatured as a promiscuous heterosexual woman.
-Indeed, it wasn’t until the Hellenistic period (about three centuries after her death), that she was described as a homosexual.
+Quite the opposite: in classical Athenian comedy (from the Old Comedy of the fifth century, to Menander in the late fourth and early third centuries BC), Sappho was caricatured as a promiscuous heterosexual woman.
+It wasn’t until the Hellenistic period (about three centuries after her death), that she was described as a homosexual.

 Even though very little of her work has survived, from what remains we can determine that Sappho was extraordinarily talented.
 She possessed a clarity of language and simplicity of thought that creates images that are sharply defined and beautifully constructed.